 The common command-line app for a Mac user is the Terminal app, and Windows users often use Command Prompt.

-Ionic's CLI is go-to tool for developing Ionic apps and can be used for many things, such as creating a new app, building the app for android or ios platforms, adding plugins to your current app and also to generate framework features such as pages, components, directives and so.
+The Ionic CLI is go-to tool for developing Ionic apps and can be used for many things, such as creating a new app, building the app for android or ios platforms, adding plugins to your current app and also to generate framework features such as pages, components, directives and so.

 Typically when you start your new ionic app you will run on your console: